metro-mpi/verilator/docs/guide/warnings.rst

 .. option:: REDEFMACRO

-   Warns that the code has redefined the same macro with a different value.
+   Warns that the code has redefined the same macro with a different value, for example:

-   Ignoring this warning will only suppress the lint check; it will simulate correctly.

-   For example:

    .. code-block:: sv
       :linenos: